cwest/caseywest.com/_posts/2015-05-10-durable-communication.md

 ### ChatOps

-ChatOps is the use of text chat tools for the transparent automation of business practices.
+[ChatOps] is the use of text chat tools for the transparent automation of business practices.
 It's so awesome it has a heading.
 Typically ChatOps is achieved by deploying a bot, which connects to your chat system, and can be programmed to do tasks for you.
 For example, it could build a new release, do a full deployment, pick a place for lunch, or find the perfect animated gif for the conversation.
 It's  fun and useful!

 ChatOps also helps introduce context into your conversations.
 It can be hard to know what's going on when you're on a distributed team and we can bridge that gap by doing some of that work right in a chat room where everyone can see it.
 No more wondering when a release is happening.
 You just saw someone start a release, and you just saw your bot report the release happened successfully.

-Some options for deploying ChatOps include [hubot] and [that other thing...].
+Some options for deploying ChatOps include [hubot] and [Lita].
 [HipChat] and [Slack] also have a lot of built-in integrations with external services to provide the reporting aspects of ChatOps out of the box.

 ## Audio/Video Communication